akshaysasidrn/stale-label-fetch/README.md

 ### `type`

 **Required**
-Specify either as 'pull-request' or 'issue'
+Specify either as 'pull_request' or 'issue'

 ## Outputs